 - There is no data to establish a causal linkage between market concentration and media plurality and media ownership and media plurality. - More importantly, India is an absolutely unique media market in the world, with an unimaginable array of media products in dozens of languages.
 These are both multiple AND diverse/pluralistic. - There also is not a single argument that outlines what is the desired level of media plurality, how is media ownership connected to it and what at all can curbs on media ownership do for this media plurality. - Western academic studies cited by the authors are not relevant to the unique Indian market which is indeed diverse and has a vast array of multiple and pluralistic viewpoints.

-This is more than evident by the lakhs of options in both traditional and new media whether news or non-news. - Similarly, methods and tools cited are outdated and have no relevance in the digital age. - We reiterate that common ownership of horizontal cross media is not just no threat to plurality, but is necessary for it, as it is these entities which seek to capturediverse markets through differing media products with differentiated content.
-In any case, these differentiated media products are put together by entirely different editorial teams, usually part of entirely different companies. - We agree with the authors that vertical integration ie common ownership and control of broadcasters and DPOs, or digital entities and ISPs, or a combination of these, is exceedingly detrimental to the media landscape, and hence have recommended extension of the 20% vertical integration rule to telcos to ensure a level playing field.
-This is especially the case, when as the authors point out, horizontal integration is heightened by vertical integration as well -and that these risks have multipled with internet and online media.
-In other words, with the convergence of broadcasting and telecommunications, the action point required from TRAI (which also falls squarely within the TRAI Act, 1997-the only segment of CP that does so) is to propose plugging this gap in regulation of telcos by extending the 20% vertical integration rule in broadcasting, to telcos. - No examples/evidence that current state of media ownership is adversely affecting media plurality in India in any manner: We are very clear that there is no concentration of ownership in the media and that in any case, concentration does not impact media plurality.
+This is more than evident by the lakhs of options in both traditional and new media whether news or non-news.

+- Similarly, methods and tools cited are outdated and have no relevance in the digital age.
+We agree with the authors that vertical integration ie common ownership and control of broadcasters and DPOs, or digital entities and ISPs, or a combination of these, is exceedingly detrimental to the media landscape, and hence have recommended extension of the 20% vertical integration rule to telcos to ensure a level playing field.
+This is especially the case, when as the authors point out, horizontal integration is heightened by vertical integration as well -and that these risks have multiplied with internet and online media.
+In other words, with the convergence of broadcasting and telecommunications, the action point required from TRAI (which also falls squarely within the TRAI Act, 1997-the only segment of CP that does so) is to propose plugging this gap in regulation of telcos by extending the 20% vertical integration rule in broadcasting, to telcos. - No examples/evidence that current state of media ownership is adversely affecting media plurality in India in any manner:

+We are very clear that there is no concentration of ownership in the media and that in any case, concentration does not impact media plurality.
 This is because different media products in the same entity are structured under different companies, have separate editorial/content and management teams and have totally differentiated content strategies designed to address different target audiences.
 Hence, common ownership actually builds up plurality as there is a conscious effort to have differentiated products with entirely differing viewpoints.
 Without establishing an objective relationship between media concentration and plurality, the CP proposes in paragraph 1.5 to analyse the "anomalies caused by media concentration" through cross-media ownership and vertical integration.
 Attempting to use tools such as regulation or restriction of vertical integration or cross-media ownership, without showing how they influence the theoretical "desired level" of media plurality is an exercise in futility.